How Much Do Children's Orthotic Shoes Cost in the UK?

 What Does the NHS Cover?

-Orthotics: children's orthotics prescribed through the NHS are provided free of charge.
+Orthotics: children's orthotics prescribed through the NHS are provided free.
 This includes custom-made devices, AFOs, and over-the-counter insoles issued by an NHS orthotist.
 Referral is typically through a GP or paediatric consultant to an NHS orthotics department.

-Shoes: the NHS does not routinely provide everyday shoes for children with orthotics.
+Shoes: the NHS doesn't routinely provide everyday shoes for children with orthotics.
 However, the NHS may provide prescribed footwear in specific cases:

 If you think your child may qualify, ask the orthotist directly.
-Do not assume that because your child has NHS orthotics, shoes will be provided as well.
+Don't assume that because your child has NHS orthotics, shoes will be provided too.

 Is VAT Relief Available on Children's Orthotic Shoes?